Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Introduction

+Recent work has aimed to combine quantum machine learning with graph representations~\cite{qgnn,QGCN,EQGC,QGRE,GraphQNTK}.
+Early work~\cite{qgnn, QGCN, EQGC} constructed quantum circuit based models and showed these could successfully handle graph data.
+However, the input to these methods is the entire graph.
+The size of existing quantum devices is insufficient to handle this situation.
+The above models can thus only be applied to small-scale or synthetic datasets.
+More recently, motivated by the Graph Neural Tangent Kernel (GNTK)\cite{GNTK}, Tang and Yan propose a novel quantum kernel for graph classification, referred to as the Graph Quantum Neural Tangent Kernel (GraphQNTK).
+This is equivalent to an infinite-width GNN with attention.

+However, the above mentioned methods still suffer from two main limitations, namely (i) they lack a theoretical proof for being able to achieve graph isomorphism classification which we believe is a fundamental capability for expressive graph representation learning (in fact, we verify the discriminative ability of our model in our experiments) and (ii) there is no existing method for quantum graph learning that maps Euclidean data into a quantum Hilbert space (and which we aim to address in our paper).

+Graph-structured data or graph data are non-Euclidean and consist of nodes and edges.
+It is widely used in knowledge representation \cite{ijcai2017-250}, social system analysis \cite{NIPS2017_6703}, \cite{kipf2016semi}, modelling higher-order interactions in physical systems \cite{pmlr-v80-sanchez-gonzalez18a}, \cite{NIPS2016_6418}, and combinatorial optimization \cite{NIPS2017_7214}.
+Recently, deep learning has achieved impressive results on a variety of tasks involving Euclidean data, and some studies have commenced generalizing deep learning to the graph domain.

-GNNs are deep learning approaches that handle graph-structured data.
-The key idea underpinning GNNs is the neighborhood aggregation strategy.
-This involves updating the representation of a graph node by recursively aggregating the representations of its neighbors.
-Different realisations of the GNN include but are not limited to Relational Graph Convolutional Networks (R-GCN) \cite{2018ModelingR-GCN}, Graph Isomorphism Networks (GIN) \cite{jaume2019edgnn}, edGNN \cite{xu2018powerful}, Random Walk Graph Neural Networks (RW-GNN) \cite{nikolentzos2020random} and Factorizable Graph Convolutional Networks (Factor GCN)~\cite{yang2020factorizable}.
-However, these approaches embed nodes represents as points in a Euclidean space, which is not suitable for processing hierarchy graphs.
-Computations have undertaken in the Euclidean space lead to significant structural distortion and information loss \cite{chami2019hyperbolic}.
+Graph Neural Networks (GNNs) \cite{Scarselli2009}, are recently proposed neural network structures for the processing of graph-structured data.
+The main idea underpinning GNNs is the neighborhood aggregation strategy.
+The strategy updates the representation of a node by recursively aggregating the representations of its neighbors.
+Xu et al.~\cite{xu2018powerful} prove that a GNN which satisfies certain conditions is as powerful as the Weisfeiler-Lehman (WL) test \cite{Weisfeiler1968} and can effectively distinguish the isomorphisms of graphs.
+Mathematically they prove GNNs can achieve the same effect as the WL test when three critical functions employed by the GNN are injective.
+Different realizations of the GNN include but are not limited to Relational Graph Convolutional Networks (R-GCN) \cite{2018ModelingR-GCN}, edge Graph Neural Networks (edGNN) \cite{jaume2019edgnn}, Random Walk Graph Neural Networks (RW-GNN) \cite{nikolentzos2020random} and Factorizable Graph Convolutional Networks (Factor GCN)~\cite{yang2020factorizable}.

+Recently, some studies have paid attention to introducing an ego-graph into the GNN to alleviate the limitations of GNNs \cite{egognn} or to provide insights into their performance\cite{Gophormer, EGI}.
+An ego-graph consists of a central node and all of its connected neighbors.
+To address the scalability issue while applying an attention mechanism in GNNs, Zhao et al. \cite{Gophormer} adopt a transformer model for ego-graphs rather than for the entire graph.
+Moreover, Zhu et al. \cite{EGI} use ego-Graph information maximization to both analyze and provide theoretical guarantees on GNN transferability.